Co-Director and Physiotherapist Whangamata

 Co-Director and Speech-Language Therapist Papamoa

-Fleur graduated with a Physiotherapy degree in 2004 and Postgraduate Certificate in Rehabilitation in 2014.
-She started her career at Auckland City Hospital, advancing to senior level in Neurology and Neurosurgery.
-She worked with people with complex physical disability and brain injury in London, prior to returning to NZ in 2010.
-Fleur specialises in neurological physiotherapy and specifically dizziness and balance disorders associated with concussion and traumatic brain injury.
+Fleur graduated with a physiotherapy degree (2004) and Postgraduate Certificate in Rehabilitation (2014).
+She advanced to a senior level in neurology & neurosurgery at Auckland Hospital and has worked with complex physical disabilities & brain injuries in London.
+Fleur specialises in neurological physiotherapy, specifically dizziness and balance disorders associated with concussion and traumatic brain injury.

 Physiotherapist Mount Maunganui